-While you work toward changing your eating habits to lose weight, Dr. Welker suggests strengthening your legs to find relief for your joint pain.
+While you work toward changing your eating habits to lose weight, Dr. Welker suggests strengthening your legs to relieve joint pain.

 “The biggest thing you can do outside of losing weight is to make sure the muscles around the joint are strong to help keep it stable,” Dr. Welker says.

-If the pain persists, your doctor may also suggest certain medications, injections, or braces.
+If the pain persists, your doctor may suggest certain medications, injections, or braces.